 - PayPal could debit the amount owed to them from any funding sources linked to your PayPal account

 Applying for a PayPal Working Capital loan

 You simply need to login to your PayPal account on the PayPal Working Capital website.
 You do not need to change anything about how you receive PayPal payments, how you charge customers, or any other aspect of your PayPal service.
-Repayments are automatically deducted from your PayPal payments.
+PayPal automatically deducts repayments from your sales.

 The application typically takes five minutes, with funds received in a few minutes if you are approved.
 Additionally, there is no need for a personal guarantee.

 There is no impact to an individual’s or business’s credit score when applying for or receiving a PayPal Working Capital loan.
 Your PayPal sales history determines eligibility.

 PayPal Working Capital Reviews

 We examined multiple reviews of PayPal Working Capital to get a feel for customer opinion of the service.

 What we found is that customers have mixed opinions.
 Several reviewers enjoyed the ability to choose their own repayment percentage, which worked with the profit margins of their businesses.
 Additionally, they were happy that if they didn’t receive payments over a period of time, there was no need to repay that money, outside the minimum 90-day repayment requirements.